 A CHCF Regional Market Study

 Regional Markets Study

-The Inland Empire region of Riverside and San Bernardino Counties is one of seven markets included in the Regional Markets Series.
+The Inland Empire region of Riverside and San Bernardino Counties is one of seven markets included in the 2020 Regional Markets Study.
 This is the fourth round of the study; CHCF published the first set of regional reports in 2009.
 The markets included in the 2020 release — Humboldt/Del Norte, Inland Empire, Los Angeles, Sacramento, San Diego, San Francisco Bay Area, and the San Joaquin Valley — reflect a range of economic, demographic, care delivery, and financing conditions in California.

 California’s Inland Empire region of Riverside and San Bernardino Counties sprawls over 27,000 square miles, and is a study in geographic contrasts — with urban population centers in the west and rural, sparsely populated areas to the east.
 The region has enjoyed continued population and employment growth, although it continues to be poorer and less healthy than other parts of California.